rybak/YouTube-playlists-playback-tracker/README.md

 [![Badge showing number of installs from Greasy Fork][GreasyForkInstallsBadge]][greasyfork] [![Badge showing version of the userscript][GreasyForkVersionBadge]][greasyfork]

-# YouTube playlist playback tracker
+# YouTube playlists playback tracker

 ![Demonstration of the userscript "YouTube: playlists playback tracker" on playlist "VFXcool" of the YouTube channel "Captain Disillusion".](images/yt-ppt-VFXcool.png)